cehrig/tc-bpf-dynamic-gre/Readme.md

 This is a lab setup for using a GRE endpoint with dynamically changing IP addresses.
-The sending side will install a BPF programm via tc that is responsible for changing daddr and checksum. destination is read from a BPF map.
+The sending side will install a BPF program
+- via tc (tc_egress) for changing destination address and checksum
+- via XDP (xdp_ingress) for changing source address and checksum

 # GRE setup on sender's side
 ```